KnowledgeForge/keymaker/docs/content/0.1.0/docs/advanced-usage-and-customization/index.md

 ---
 # Advanced Usage and Customization

-In this section, we will explore more advanced usage of KeyMaker, including working with multiple models, custom constraints, and custom models.
+In this section, we will explore more advanced usage of Keymaker, including working with multiple models, custom constraints, and custom models.

 ## Working with Multiple Models

-KeyMaker allows you to use multiple models in a single prompt.
+Keymaker allows you to use multiple models in a single prompt.
 You can switch between models when generating completions to take advantage of their specific capabilities.
 Here's an example of using both a chat model and a custom model:

 ```python
 from keymaker import Prompt